Posted on October 8, 2019

 With a park as large as Central Park, it might be a bit intimidating or downright scary to visit the park at night.
 While some parts of the park are lively during the night time hours, there are some parts that might not be a place where anyone may dare go (unless they are among some of the crazy brave).
 The question that is looming on everyone’s mind is this: is Central Park really haunted at night?

 Awhile back, a couple of paranormal experts were able to explore the park and brought along some equipment that would allow them to document paranormal activity.
 Their goals were to record ghostly voices with the use of a device that could only be known as a “ghost radio”.
 One of the ghost explorers, known as “Dr. Pete” said that they managed to record some sounds with the use of the ghost radio to digitally capture some of the paranormal activity and even possible words that were apparently spoken by a specter.
 Dr. Pete concluded that it was pretty strange and perplexing while further adding that he was planning on using this device for future ghost hunts.
-They have also hosted “ghost hunting” tours of the park.
-It is unknown whether or not the still do these at the time of this writing.

 Central Park may have been the sight of several murders and even discoveries of various bodies turning up dead over the years.
 So it may be a possibility that spirits may be looming about on the grounds of the park.
 However, there is one building near the park that might just be the center of attention.